 Our almond, pistachio, and wine grape crop sales are highly seasonal, with most of our sales occurring during the third and fourth quarters.
 Each year, almonds and pistachios are sold at market prices, while grapes are sold to wineries at contracted prices.
-Higher anticipated 2024 California state almond production is anticipated to have an adverse effect on selling prices throughout 2024.
+The 2024 California state almond production is estimated to come in at 13% above last year, however, there is an expectation that the carryover crop is expected to be less than originally estimated.
+If the carryover crop is at or below historical averages of 500,000 pounds, the industry has the potential to see an improvement in selling prices.
 It is too early in the production cycle for 2024 to have a subjective estimate of potential production for almonds, grapes, and pistachios.

 Weather conditions can also impact the number of tree and vine dormant hours, which are integral to tree and vine growth.
 Farmers in California faced a warm winter negatively impacting dormant hours, which can impact production especially within pistachios.
 Late winter and early spring rainstorms impacted the timing of various farming activities such as pesticide sprays, any impact to production will not be known until later in the summer.
-In addition, higher cultural and financing costs and a reduced bloom cycle with highly compromised bee flight hours created more adversity for farmers.
-The abundant rain and snow have vastly improved the water situation, while shipping logistics continue to improve.
+In addition, higher cultural costs and a reduced bloom cycle with highly compromised bee flight hours created more adversity for farmers.
+The abundant rain and snow have vastly improved the water situation this year for farmers, while shipping logistics continue to improve.

-Labor costs, both internal and through labor contractors, continue to increase and the Company expects this trend to continue over the foreseeable future.
+Labor costs, both internal and through labor contractors, continue to increase and the Company expects this trend to continue over the near future.
 The Company utilizes external labor contractors, as necessary, for large projects, such as pruning and harvesting, as a way to manage our labor needs.
 From a broader inflationary standpoint, the Company is seeing, and will continue to see, an increase in production costs, most notably chemicals such as herbicides and pesticides, and fuel costs.